Seatis/my-teaching-materials/java-spring/ioc-bean/workshop/Workshop03.md

 #Workshop03 - Practice with the constructs

-Earlier we explained that a basic idea behind DI was with an example of a SpellChecker.
+Earlier we explained the basic underlying concept of IoC/DI with an example involving a TextEditor and a SpellChecker.

 ```java
 public class TextEditor {